-CMS believes that ongoing review and evaluation are vital for HCAHPS to continue to fulfill its mission of providing a national standard for collecting and publicly reporting information about patient experience.
+Regular review and evaluation are vital for HCAHPS to continue to fulfill its mission of providing a national standard for collecting and publicly reporting information about patient experience.
 In 2019, CMS initiated a multi-faceted review of HCAHPS content, design and implementation.
 Focus groups and cognitive interviews were conducted with recent hospital inpatients to discuss their experience of care and assessment of existing, revised and potential survey items.
-In July 2020, the HCAHPS Project Team convened a Technical Expert Panel (TEP) to discuss the HCAHPS revision efforts.
-In Fall 2020, CMS recruited a nationally representative set of hospitals to participate in a large-scale experiment to test new mixed modes that include an initial e-mail survey, potential new and revised survey items, and other changes to implementation protocols.
-The mode experiment is scheduled for 2021; information and updates will be provided on the HCAHPS On-Line Web site.
+In 2020, the HCAHPS Project Team convened a Technical Expert Panel (TEP) to discuss the HCAHPS revision efforts, then recruited a nationally representative set of hospitals to participate in a large-scale experiment to test new mixed modes that include an initial email survey, potential new and revised survey items, and changes to implementation protocols.
+The mode experiment was conducted from April to September 2021.
+More information about the mode experiment can be found on the HCAHPS Website at https://hcahpsonline.org/en/whats-new/.
 Ample notice will be given of any resulting changes to survey content or administration.